marcom42/the-minimalist-wordpress-theme/README.md

 ## What is the Minimalist theme?
-The Minimalist theme is the WordPress theme powering https://www.marcomatta.com.
-It's a simple, minimalistic, bare-bones theme based on [Tacit CSS](http://yegor256.github.io/tacit/).
+The Minimalist is a simple, minimalistic, bare-bones theme based on [Tacit CSS](http://yegor256.github.io/tacit/).

 ## How to install
 As usual, simply drag the theme folder to your website's `/wp-content/themes/` folder, and activate it from the WordPress Appareance tab.